Azure/azure-powershell/src/DataProtection/docs/New-AzDataProtectionBackupVault.md

 ```

 ### -IdentityType
-The identityType which can be either SystemAssigned or None
+The identityType which can be either SystemAssigned or None.

 ```yaml
 Type: System.String